Debt Collector Harassment in Oregon

 Collectors come from a debt collection agency that works with creditors who are owed debts.
 If you have outstanding debt in Oregon , such as credit debt, unpaid loans, and personal loans, your creditor may contact a debt collection agency.
 This agency then assigns a debt collector to your case.

 In Oregon, Collection Agencies must be registered with the state, and you can confirm an agency is licensed through the NMLS Consumer Access portal.
-The Better Business Bureau keeps a list collection agencies based in Oregon, including:
+The Better Business Bureau keeps a list of collection agencies based in Oregon, including:

 • Metro Area Collection Service Inc.